Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

 - Out-of-band where a console cable, USB or otherwise, is physically connected to each switch during update.
 This requires an personnel on the data center floor, but prevents a misconfiguration from locking out the administrator applying the switch changes.
 - In-band upgrade where administrative access to one switch is through other switches.
 This method is faster, but can result in a switch lockout and require a console connection from the data center floor.

-The following procedure can be used in either in-band or out-of-band upgrades, and minimizes the risks of misconfiguration and lockout by using Aruba checkpoints and configuration rollbacks.
+The following procedure can be used in either in-band or out-of-band upgrades, and minimizes the risks of misconfiguration and lockout by using Aruba checkpoints and configuration `rollbacks`.

 Configurations should be deployed in the following order, starting from the periphery of the network and move inward: